Revised November 2021

-Now that the COVID-19 pandemic finally appears to be drawing to a close, many offices are fully reopening, or will soon do so.
-Those offices now need to be fully staffed.
+Now that the worst effects of the COVID-19 pandemic finally appear to be over, in most parts of the country, thanks to widespread vaccination, many offices are reopening, or will soon do so.
+Those offices now need to be staffed.
 For that to happen, employees need to start returning to work at the office.

 But after months of working from the comfort of their homes, many of your employees may not wish to return to the office.
-Some may prefer to spend the summer at home, close to the pool, to their dog and/or to their kids!
+Some may prefer to spend the fall at home, close to their dog and/or to their kids!
 Others may be genuinely hesitant about getting vaccinated because of rumours that they may have read on the internet about various vaccines!

 Here are the top 10 most frequently asked questions and answers, pertaining to this vital, and time-sensitive, issue.

-1. Can we force our employees to return to work at the office this summer, and to stop working remotely from home?
+1. Can we force our employees to return to work at the office and to stop working remotely from home?

 ANSWER: YES.
-If you so choose, you can force any and all of your non-unionized employees to return to the office this summer on a full-time basis, except for:
+If you so choose, you can force any and all of your non-unionized employees to return to the office on a full-time basis, except for: